 At the first sign of a flare-up:

-- Take medicines as directed for flare-ups.
+- Take medicines as directed if your provider prescribes them.
 These may include quick-relief inhalers, steroids or antibiotics you take by mouth, anti-anxiety medicines, or medicine through a nebulizer.

 - Use oxygen if prescribed.